Wrongful Termination Attorneys in Santa Ana

 At-will employment is a matter of fact for all but one state in the union, and it’s not California.
 Under this widely held doctrine, it’s generally understood that employers can fire any employee for any reason or no reason at all.
 While that’s not an inaccurate explanation of at-will employment, it’s an incomplete one.
 Under no circumstances can an employee be fired for an illegal reason – at-will or not.

-If you believe your termination was based on an illegal reason, The Gould Law Firm is here for you.
+If you believe you were wrongfully terminated, The Gould Law Firm is here for you.
 Since 1995, we’ve taken legal action against companies for our clients with all sorts of employment rights violation claims.
 Those we’ve worked with the most over the years have been union employees and government workers for school districts, cities, the State of California, the federal government, and Indian casino employees.

 What Is an Illegal Reason to Fire Someone?